 - FULL FEE SELF PAY

+- MEDICAID

+- MEDICARE

-- STATE AND PRIVATE INSURANCE
+- PRIVATE INSURANCE (ELIGIBILITY WILL BE VERIFIED)

-- COUNTY FUNDING

-Individuals will be made of any and all applicable fees for treatment services upon eligibility inquiry.
+Individuals will be made aware of all applicable fees for treatment services upon eligibility inquiry.
 Treatment fees will cover dosing, counseling, routine drug testing, routine laboratory tests and administrative charges.
 Rates will reflect enrollment and maintenance services.
 See below fees & billing procedures:

-- PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week. - Payments are due based upon payment arrangements of the facility (daily, weekly, bi-weekly or monthly) - Type of payment varies per facility (cash, credit cards) - Payments are to be provided to the individual responsible for payment collection - Some private insurances are accepted.
-You are encouraged to check with your private insurance provider to see if you qualify for billing and/or reimbursement from your carrier.
-PTC can provide payment records for your own remittance. - If you are receiving dosing services, I understand that the initial charge is non-refundable, whether or not you complete the course of treatment. - After you complete the enrollment process and choose not to enter PTC treatment services, an Intake services charge is non-refundable - You are responsible for the contents of this agreement.

-- You are expected to promptly report any changes to my financial coverage.
+- PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week. - Payments are due based upon payment arrangements of the facility (daily, weekly, bi-weekly or monthly)

+- Type of payment (cash or credit cards) - Payments are to be provided to the individual responsible for payment collection - If you are receiving dosing services, I understand that the initial charge is non-refundable, whether or not you complete the course of treatment. - After you complete the enrollment process and choose not to enter PTC treatment services, an Intake services charge is non-refundable - You are responsible for the contents of this agreement. - You are expected to promptly report any changes to my financial coverage.
 You are responsible for any outstanding fees that may apply. - You understand that PTC has the right to adjust treatment service fees during the course of your treatment.